2022–2023 global food crises: India

-Six out of every 10 Indians are dependent on state-delivered subsidised food.
-Though early reporting and government policy after the price increases following the war in Ukraine for wheat suggested India was well positioned to export more wheat, by end of April a heatwave that is projected to decrease harvests, increasing local prices, and fertilizer price increases projected a shortfall rather than an export-friendly market.
-The decrease in harvests was largely driven by the 2022 Indian heat wave which is expected to severely reduce the wheat harvest, killing the plants during the final weeks where they are usually growing.
+6 out of every 10 Indians are dependent on state-delivered subsidised food.
+Though early reporting and government policy after the price increases following the war in Ukraine for wheat suggested India was well positioned to export more wheat, by end of April a heatwave that was projected to decrease harvests, increasing local prices, and fertilizer price increases projected a shortfall rather than an export-friendly market.
+The decrease in harvests was largely driven by the 2022 Indian heat wave which severely reduced the wheat harvest, killing the plants during the final weeks where they were usually growing.

 On 13 May 2022, India, the world's second largest producer of wheat, prohibited wheat exports.
 IMF chief Kristalina Georgieva urged India to reconsider its ban on wheat exports.

 On 20 July 2023, India's government announced that it would stop exporting the widely consumed non-basmati white rice.
 On 25 August 2023, India imposed a 20 percent duty on exports of parboiled rice.